vicesoftware/truck-scout/prompts/PROMPT_BEST_PRACTICES.md

   * Showing proposed changes before implementation
   * Breaking complex tasks into smaller, more manageable steps

+## Philosophical Approach

+Remember: Each file is a living document.
+Your goal is not just to make changes, but to evolve the document while maintaining its integrity, context, and original intent.
+Every modification should feel like a natural, seamless extension of the existing content.

-Remember: The goal is to make the smallest, most targeted change possible that fully addresses the task requirements.
+The ultimate goal is to make the smallest, most targeted change possible that fully addresses the task requirements while preserving the holistic nature of the document.